GarimaChauhan16/Citi_Bike_Analytics-Tableau/README.md

 ![image](Images/ridership.png)

 3: The major bike riders fall into the age group of 25-30 and 45-50 years of males.
-However the ridership among female users seems to increase over time.
+However the ridership among female users also seems to be increasing over time.

-The peak at the age group of 45-50 years may also be due to the wrong birth year input at the user end.
+The peak at the age group of 45-50 years may also indicate the input error of birth year at the user end.

 ![image](Images/gender.png)
 ![image](Images/age.png)
 ![image](Images/female.png)